D04: The Role of a Lietime

 BAJANKLES: Other side, other side.

-ZAPZOP: Oh, okay.
+ZAPZOP: [flipping through papers] Oh, okay.

 BLEEZ: And everyone, roll sound.

 ZAPZOP: Oh, sorry.
-What's happening?
+What—ah, what's happening?

-BLEEZ: Let me get the cue cards up and… Action, whoever you are.
+BLEEZ: Let me get the cue cards up and… Action, whoever you are!

 BLEEZ: And cut.
-Perfect.
+Perfect!
 Alright, we're turning around.

-ZAPZOP: Sorry, what?
-Listen, I'm on a sacred mission here.
-I'd love to just skedaddle.
+ZAPZOP: [stammering] Wha—wh… Sorry, what?
+I… listen, I'm on a sacred mission here.
+I'd love to just skedaddle…

-BLEEZ: Aren't we all, fake LaCraine, aren't we all?
+BLEEZ: Aren't we all, fake LaCraine, aren't we all? [claps him on the back]

 ZAPZOP: My name is ZapZop.

-ZAPZOP: I'm not interested in the whole studio system.
-Okay?
+ZAPZOP: I'm not interested in the whole studio system, okay?
 I'm just…

-ZAPZOP: Okay, no need to do that.
+ZAPZOP: Okay, uh, no need to do that.
+Um…

-BAJANKLES: Welcome to Holowood, baby.
+BAJANKLES: Welcome to Holowood, babyyy!

 BLEEZ: Welcome.